 ORBCOMM is a global provider of industrial Internet of Things (IoT) solutions, including network connectivity, devices, device management and web reporting applications.
-The Companys products and services are designed to track, monitor, control and enhance security for a variety of assets, such as trailers, trucks, rail cars, sea containers, power generators, fluid tanks, marine vessels, diesel or electric powered generators (gensets), oil and gas wells, pipeline monitoring equipment, irrigation control systems and utility meters, in industries for transportation & supply chain, heavy equipment, oil & gas, maritime and government.
+The Companys industrial IoT products and services are designed to track, monitor, control and enhance security for a variety of assets, such as trailers, trucks, rail cars, sea containers, power generators, fluid tanks, marine vessels, diesel or electric powered generators (gensets), oil and gas wells, pipeline monitoring equipment, irrigation control systems and utility meters, in the transportation and supply chain, heavy equipment, fixed asset monitoring and, maritime industries, as well as for governments.
 The Company provides these services using multiple satellite and cellular network platforms.
-We develop, design and market the hardware and other ancillary equipment that we sell; however we do not manufacture any products.
+We develop, design and market the hardware and other ancillary equipment that we sell; however, we do not manufacture any products.
 All of our products are produced by domestic and foreign contract manufacturers to our specifications or purchased fully assembled by third party domestic or foreign suppliers.
 Based on our review of our supply chain, we have determined that Conflict Minerals are necessary to the functionality or production of certain equipment purchased by or manufactured for us (In-Scope Products); however, none of our manufactured or assembled products are purchased directly from suppliers in the Covered Countries and we do not have a direct relationship with any smelters or refiners.

-The majority of our suppliers involved in the production of our In-Scope Products responded to our request to complete the RMI Template.
+Most of our suppliers involved in the production of our In-Scope Products responded to our request to complete the RMI Template.
+However, the information provided by our suppliers was not specific enough to identify the smelters and refiners that processed the Conflict Minerals down to the specific component provided by the supplier to ORBCOMM and included in our In-Scope Products; rather, the suppliers responded on a company-wide or site-wide basis.
 The majority of those respondents could not say with certainty that the components sold to ORBCOMM did not contain Conflict Minerals originating from the Covered Countries.
-In most cases, the information provided by suppliers was not specific enough to identify the smelters and refiners that processed the Conflict Minerals in the specific components provided by the supplier to ORBCOMM, but instead included information regarding the smelters and refiners that processed Conflict Minerals used by the responding supplier only on a company-wide or general product basis.
-As a result, in those cases, ORBCOMM has not been able to reasonably or reliably determine whether the identified smelters and refiners have been used to process Conflict Minerals in the components actually furnished to ORBCOMM for use in the Covered Products.
-In addition, many of our suppliers are in the process of completing their own due diligence inquiries for filing year 2017 or are not required to comply with the Rule because they are foreign entities not subject to the Rule or similar local rules.
-Therefore, as a result of the RCOI inquiry ORBCOMM has determined that for the calendar year 2017, it cannot exclude the possibility that some of its products may contain Conflict Minerals which may have originated in one or more of the Covered Countries.
-For that reason, ORBCOMM is required, under the Rule, to submit a Conflict Minerals Report to the SEC as an exhibit to Form SD.
+Many of our suppliers are in the process of completing their own due diligence inquiries for filing year 2018 or are not required to comply with the Rule because they are foreign entities not subject to the Rule or similar local rules.
+Because of ORBCOMMs relative location within the supply chain in relation to the actual extraction and transport of Conflict Minerals, our ability to verify the accuracy or completeness of information reported by our suppliers is limited.
+Based on the information provided by suppliers pursuant to the due diligence process, ORBCOMM does not have sufficient information with respect to the In-Scope Products to reliably determine the countries of origin of all of the Conflict Minerals included in the In-Scope Products.
+Therefore, as a result of the RCOI inquiry, ORBCOMM has determined that for the calendar year 2018, we cannot exclude the possibility that some of our products may contain Conflict Minerals which may have originated in one or more of the Covered Countries.
+For that reason, ORBCOMM is required, under the Rule, to submit a Conflict Minerals Report to the SEC as an exhibit to our Form SD.

-For 2018, ORBCOMM intends to take the following steps to improve the due diligence it conducts in order to identify and mitigate any risk that the Conflict Minerals in its In-Scope Products could benefit armed groups in the Covered Countries:
+For 2019, ORBCOMM will continue to improve and refine the due diligence we conduct in order to identify and mitigate any risk that the Conflict Minerals in our In-Scope Products could benefit armed groups in the Covered Countries: